Buggist/Just-Run/README.md

 *"Your python version is too new for this package..."*

-*"You should try another version of python for your project..."*
+*"You should switch the python-version of your project and pray it won't crash..."*

 **Shut up and just run it !**